microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_gitops_helm/_index.md

 * Once the script will complete its run, you will have the GitOps configuration created and all the resources deployed in your local MicroK8s Kubernetes cluster.

-    > **Note: it can take a few minutes for the configuration to change its Operator state status from "Pending" to "Installed".**
+    > **NOTE: it can take a few minutes for the configuration to change its Operator state status from "Pending" to "Installed".**

     ![New GitOps configuration created](./10.png)